 Contractor: W M Allen Son & Company

 Description: The building faces west and is a three story gray limestone and concrete structure.
-The building is located on landscaped grounds in the center of Tuscola.
+The rectangular shaped building is located on the landscaped grounds of the Courthouse Square in the center of Tuscola.
 The center section projects from the main building and has four tall columns rising from the second to third stories with a large vertical window in the center.
 The first story has horizontal stone work.
 The roof line is flat.
+The building houses the County Circuit Court of the 6th Judicial Circuit.

-History: The county was created in 1859 and Camargo was designated as the county seat In 1860, the county seat was moved to Tuscola.
+History: The county was created in 1859 and Camargo was selected as the county seat, but in 1860, the county seat was moved to Tuscola.
 The first court met in the Illinois Central depot and then in rented premises.
 The first courthouse was a small wooden structure erected at private expense.
 The second courthouse was a two story brick structure designed by O L Kinney of Chicago built in 1864 at a cost of $45,000.
 The third and present courthouse was constructed in 1911 to 1913 at a cost of $170,000.

 County Courthouse - Tuscola